skoshy/redux-dusk/docs/en-us/shadows.md

 export { selectors };
 ```

-Actions are the methods passed to shines that let them instruct a shadow to change some part of the state or run some logic.
+Actions are the methods passed to Views that let them instruct a shadow to change some part of the state or run some logic.

-For example, a shine can have a `<Button />` that triggers the `login` action.
-We'll get into this in the [Shines](en-us/shines) section.
+For example, a View can have a `<Button />` that triggers the `login` action.
+We'll get into this in the [Views](en-us/views) section.